With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChildrens Home/aid Society Rice Child/family Center is a mental health clinic in Evanston, Illinois, located at 1101 Washington Street, 60202.
 Childrens Home/aid Society Rice Child/family Center offers residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides psychotropic medication, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
-Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Some other services provided by Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.
+Childrens Home/aid Society Rice Child/family Center provides psychotropic medication, cognitive behavioral therapy and activity therapy to children / adolescents.
+Childrens Home/aid Society Rice Child/family Center also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services provided by Childrens Home/aid Society Rice Child/family Center include family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.